dots-tb/vita-mcr2vmp/README.md

 # vita-mcr2vmp
-by [@dots_tb](https://github.com/dots-tb) - signs PSOne MCR files  to create VMP files for use with Sony Vita/PSP
+by [@dots_tb](https://github.com/dots-tb) - signs PSOne MCR files to create VMP files for use with Sony Vita/PSP and exports MCR files from VMP

 With help from the CBPS (https://discord.gg/2nDCbxJ) , especially:
  [@AnalogMan151](https://github.com/AnalogMan151)